Ccatalyst/matthewtodor.com/README.md

 The deployed version of this site can be found at [www.matthewtodor.com](https://www.matthewtodor.com)

-Currently in the process of converting the site to typescript as additional practice with the language.
+The site has recently been converted to typescript as additional practice with the language.

 The original intention of this app was to show my proficiency in React by building a React portfolio website as a homework project.
 It's new role is similar.